MLopezJ/LwM2M-device-simulator/example.md

 set /3/0/0 test
 ```

-> Registration in the LwM2M server of the new resource updated is triggered with
+> Set the new value and update resource in LwM2M server
-> the `set` command

 **Output**